-Added to this problem is that diabetes can damage the cells that create stomach acid and the nerves that help move food throughout the intestinal tract.
+Diabetes can damage the cells that create stomach acid and the nerves that help move food throughout the intestinal tract.
 This may case food to stay in the intestines longer.
-If that food is contaminated with dangerous pathogens (bacteria, viruses or fungi), those pathogens have more time to multiply and wreak havoc on the body.
+If that food is contaminated with dangerous pathogens (bacteria, viruses, or fungi), those pathogens have more time to multiply and wreak havoc on the body.

 Food Safety Tips